 National Cervical Screening Program

-Women will be invited to start cervical screening from the age of 25 and continue screening until they are 74.
-Women with a normal screening history should have their first screening 2 years after their last Pap test.
+Women and people are invited to start cervical screening from the age of 25 and continue screening until they are 74.

 Visit the Department of Health and Aged Care's website for further information on the National Cervical Screening Program.

 From 1 July 2022, the National Cervical Screening Program started offering self-collection as a choice to all people eligible to participate in cervical screening.
 This includes any women and people with a cervix aged beween 25 and 74 who have ever been sexually active, even if they are already vaccinated against HPV.

 Testing under 25 years old

 As cervical cancer is rare in the under 25 years age group and most common infections or abnormalities usually go away by themselves, it is considered safe for people to wait until the age of 25 to have their first cervical screening test.
 Health professionals should use normal clinical judgement and processes to determine if a test is required.

 Complete cervical screening histories are available from the National Cancer Screening Register.